KronosTheLate/JuliaPackageComparisons/README.md

 1) make it easier for users to discover packages for specific problems/domains, and
 1) learn about the differences between packages that overlap, to enable them to chose the most appropriate one.

-# Temporary content from here
-The goal is to create a github-hosted website, for which I plan to use [Franklin.jl](https://github.com/tlienart/Franklin.jl).
-Until then, I will write some content below to bootstrap this project.
-That content will be moved to the website once it is running.

-### ToDo's
-* It would be great to automatically put e.g. an updated number of github stars on the website
-* Make list of packages into links to repositories
-* Writing the content for each section

 # Sections and domains
 The website will be organized into sections.
 Each section should cover a specific domain, e.g. plotting.
 The name of the section should make it clear to users which domain is covered in the section.

 The format that makes the most sense will likely vary from domain to domain.
 Therefore, no general guidelines regarding the format of the comparisons will be made.
 If however a format emerges that works well, it might be imposed as the default format.

+### ToDo's
+* It would be great to automatically put e.g. an updated number of github stars on the website
+* Make list of packages into links to repositories
+* Writing the content for each section

+# Webpage content from here
+The goal is to create a github-hosted website, for which I plan to use [Franklin.jl](https://github.com/tlienart/Franklin.jl).
+Until then, I will write some content below to bootstrap this project.
+That content will be moved to the website once it is running.

 ## Plotting
 Plots.jl, Makie.gl, Gaston.jl, PyPlot.jl